ObolNetwork/charon/docs/architecture.md

 > It also allows for cyclic dependencies between components.

 ### Fetcher
 The fetcher is responsible for fetching input data required to perform the duty.
+It is a stateless pure function.

 For `DutyAttester` it [fetches AttestationData](https://github.com/ethereum/beacon-APIs/blob/master/validator-flow.md#/ValidatorRequiredApi/produceAttestationData) from the beacon node.